Samuel Rhoads Franklin: Final duties

 Franklin now had just three and a half years of service remaining before retirement, and fully expected to serve out his remaining years at the Naval Observatory.
 But on January 24, 1885, he was promoted to rear admiral, and from May 7 to May 28, 1885, he served as commander-in-chief of the U.S. Navy's Training Squadron, with his flagship aboard the USS Pensacola.
 The following month he was named commander-in-chief of the European Squadron.
 He assumed his duties on June 10, 1885, serving aboard the Pensacola until his retirement in August 1887.

 Franklin retired from the navy on August 24, 1887, at the age of 62.
 According to maritime historian Hans Van Tilburg, throughout his career Franklin was well liked and competent.
 But he was prone to sloth.

 Personal life

+Likely sometime between 1860 and 1865, Franklin married Mathilde Atocha.
+Originally from New Orleans, Mathilde was the daughter of Alexander Jose Atocha, a Spaniard who helped negotiate the treaty of Guadalupe Hidalgo, and Eliza Atocha.
+Franklin and Mathilde had one son, Walter Franklin, who died on September 19, 1867.
+Mathilde died one year later, in 1868, from an unspecified illness.
+A California record of her death stated that "Mrs. Franklin, an invalid, with their only child joined her husband on the coast 12 months since.
+Soon after residence at Mare Island where her husband was stationed, their only child died.
+She did not recover from the shock.
+As progress of disease left little hope for recovery, Captain Franklin sailed for New York 2 months since.
+Mrs. Franklin died 18 days after their arrival."

+On March 4, 1871, Franklin married Caroline Maria Keyes, daughter of Major General Erasmus D. Keyes.
+The pair remained married until Caroline's death in 1881 from Bright's Disease.

 On January 10, 1883, Franklin married Marion Sands, daughter of Rear Admiral Benjamin F. and Helen M. (née French) Sands.
 Her maternal uncle was United States Army General William H. French.
 Marion had previously been married to Arthur Henry Dutton, a U.S. Army engineer and brevet brigadier general who died in battle in 1864.

 The Franklins never had children.
 Mrs. Franklin had a son, Arthur Henry Dutton, Jr., (born in 1864) from her previous marriage.

 Franklin converted to Roman Catholicism in 1880.